flipboxstudio/deployment-script-laravel/nodejs/README.md

-Deployment Scripts Manual for NodeJS on Ubuntu Xenial
+Deployment Scripts Manual for NodeJS & Mongo deployment on Ubuntu Xenial

 Written by Aqid for [Flipbox](http://flipbox.co.id/) - 2017